Malaria in pregnant women

 - use of long-lasting insecticidal nets (LLINs);

-- in areas of stable malaria transmission of sub-Saharan Africa, intermittent preventive treatment in pregnancy (IPTp) with sulfadoxine-pyrimethamine (SP);
+- in all areas with moderate to high malaria transmission in Africa, intermittent preventive treatment in pregnancy (IPTp) with sulfadoxine-pyrimethamine (SP), as part of antenatal care services;

 - prompt diagnosis and effective treatment of malaria infections.